NoroffFEU/agency.noroff.dev/documentation/how-to-branch.md

 From this main working branch each dev will make the branch for the task their working on.

 ex:
-Ola nordman is working on creating listener for createOffer.
+Ola Nordmann is working on creating a listener for createOffer.
 Ola will then create a branch from `FE-Offers` that is named
 ```
 FE-Offers-createOfferListener
 ```